vladpetyuk/vladpetyuk.github.io/blog/_posts/2015-12-01-lotka-volterra.md

 The algortithm and settings are the same.
 All we did is fixed the initial concentrations and thus did not allow to slip out of the path to the actual minimum.
-Perhaps it is possible to set-up an optimization routine that we do correct fit even in case of seven free parameters.
-But it wouldn't be trivial.
+Perhaps it is possible to set-up an optimization routine that does correct fit even in the case of seven free parameters, but it won't be trivial.